 Cycle the Clare Valley Riesling Trail

 One of the best ways to experience the Clare Valley is by bike, along the Clare Valley Riesling Trail.
 Hire some wheels in the town of Clare, then cycle 35 kilometres across stunning wine country.
-Stop for a sip at the historic Sevenhill Cellars (established in 1851 by Jesuits to produce sacramental wine), beautiful Clos Clare and sprawling Pikes Winery.
+Stop for a sip at Tim Adams Wines, Clos Clare and Crabtree Wines and grab lunch (and more wine) at Pikes Winery.
 Finish-off the day with tapas and Riesling in Mr Mick’s sunny courtyard.

 Grab breakfast in Burra, then explore Martindale Hall

-Hit the road early, driving 30 minutes to the beautiful, historic mining town of Burra.
-Grab breakfast at Burra Fresh, known for its great coffee and farm-fresh food, then explore Martindale Hall: one of the prettiest country mansions in Australia, presenting as a miniature version of Britain’s Chatsworth House.
+Grab breakfast from the Watervale General Store then hit the road early driving 30 minutes to the Burra.
+Explore this historic mining town with the Burra Heritage Passport and be sure to stop at Martindale Hall: one of the prettiest country mansions in Australia, presenting as a miniature version of Britain’s Chatsworth House.